A terrific iPad for gaming and working that's both affordable and fast.

 As a general rule, the more the kids’ tablet resembles a tablet designed for mainstream use, the more you’ll pay for it.
-We’ve compiled a list of common price points to expect for kids’ tablets.

 These tablets have smaller screens and less processing power than more expensive tablets.
 However, for many young children, these tablets play all of the games and run all of the educational apps they want.
 Many of these tablets include sturdy cases with huge bumpers to protect the device from drops.
 Some have several pre-installed apps that run with or without an internet connection.

 Some very popular kids’ tablets fit in this price range, offering a great mix of features.
 These tablets likely will be aimed at pre-teens.
 Many of them still look a bit like the lower price units mentioned earlier, containing huge bumper guard cases and cartoonish mascots.
 They may not run every app that a more standard adult tablet would run.
 Camera quality will be hit and miss in this price range, as will screen quality and resolution.
 However, you usually can pick up a really nice kids’ tablet in this price point.

 These expensive kids’ tablets offer a great set of features that older kids will demand.
 They’ll look and perform more like a tablet that an adult would buy, featuring larger screens and the ability to run nearly any app.
 They also provide fast performance levels with good cameras, something that older kids want.
 When shopping for a kids’ tablet, if you see a model that you think you might like to borrow from the child on occasion, it’ll probably fit into this price range.